Sunday, July 16, 2017

 When she did sleep, she was all over the tent.

-Sleeping in her own tent is not an option.
+Sleeping in her own tent wasn't happening.

-Luckily, I had phone service, not much else, but I could make calls.
+Not much else, but I could make calls.

-I found Wi-Fi and Googled dentists and found Dr. M, who works with special-needs kids.
+I found a Dr. M who works with special needs kids.

 He just can't get me in for two weeks, so she's hurting and living off Advil.